Incolink

 Women in construction

-Our research has shown that while women can thrive in the industry, with 87% of female construction workers intending to stay long-term, getting them in the door in the first place can be a challenge.
+Incolink remains a strong supporter of boosting the number of women in the construction industry.
+Our research continues to show that while women can thrive in the industry, with 87% of female construction workers intending to stay long-term, getting them in the door in the first place can be a challenge.

-– Hazel, second-year plumbing apprentice
+– Rachael, apprentice

 Health and wellbeing

-With heart disease and stroke making up 15% of all deaths in Australia annually, we also expanded our popular voluntary health check program into NSW, enabling more workers to meet with a qualified nurse and have their cholesterol and blood pressure tested, while also discussing any health, wellbeing, or lifestyle concerns.
+We continue to make it easier for workers to meet with a qualified nurse and have their cholesterol and blood pressure tested, while also discussing any health, wellbeing, or lifestyle concerns.

 Mental health support at work